Yellow-footed gull: Behavior

 The birds are scavengers as well as foragers, feeding on small fish and invertebrates, carcases of marine mammals and offal, and preying upon seabird chicks and eggs (including pelican eggs).
 They sometimes scavenge around waste dumps and docks for refuse but seldom fly far inland.

 Yellow-footed gulls nest on the beach, a few metres above the upper limits of the highest tides.
 A pair of birds defends a small territory between the nest and the sea.
 The nest is a scrape in the sand with a meagre lining of seaweed or dry plant material.
 Usually, three eggs are laid, olive or buff in color with dark blotches, and incubation is probably done by both parents.
 The young are fully fledged and leave the nest when they are about seven weeks old.

 Status

-The population is estimated at about 60,000 individuals and appears to be stable, so the IUCN has rated the species as being of "least concern".
+The population is estimated at 60,000 individuals and appears to be stable, so the IUCN has rated the species as being of "least concern".